My Venture Into Asperger’s

 Feminine vs Macho…

-In fact because of the damage sports does to many I think it has an overall negative effect in this world.
+In fact, because of the damage sports does to many I think it has an overall negative effect in this world.
 I have jokingly come to the belief that no one over the age of 15 should be allowed to play sports.
 There are far too many kids who spend all their energies trying to become the next Micheal Jorden when in reality doing that often means a wasted life because of the fact that they do it to the exclusion of everything else including academics.

 Thinking about others instead of thumping my chest and strutting around feeling superior was what I was.
 I knew that was considered feminine and that probably alienated me from some possible friends but I just didn’t care.
 I was not a macho guy and I never would be.

 Changing subjects to another area, I was almost forty years old before I married and the courtship was as fast as the marriage was late.
 Our first date was in December and we were married in April.
-My wife of thirty years said to a friend after our first date” this is the guy I am going to marry” and indeed she did.
+My wife of thirty some years said to a friend after our first date” this is the guy I am going to marry” and indeed she did.

 A man with Asperger’s syndrome appears to have a ‘feminine’, rather than ‘macho’ quality – the ideal partner for the modern woman.
 The man with Asperger’s syndrome is usually a late developer in terms of emotional and relationship maturity, and this could be his first serious relationship, while his same-age peers have had several long-term relationships already….